NMC, LFP, LTO. What’s the difference? [The Battery Cycle #2 | 2025 RELEASE]

-In a fully charged battery cell, many billions of Li atoms are trapped in a porous reservoir which we call anode, typically a foil or sheet of some particular material we will investigate later.
-They are embedded within the material structure like parachuters in an airplane, excited to leave their spot and to travel to the opposite reservoir to rest, called cathode.
+In a fully charged battery cell, many billions of Lithium ions are trapped in a porous reservoir called the anode, typically a foil or sheet of some particular material we will investigate later.
+They are embedded within the material structure like parachuters in an airplane, excited to leave their spot and to travel to the opposite reservoir to rest again, called cathode.

 A seemingly trivial process

-After making their way through the electrolyte, they deploy their parachute, slowing down before crowding the entries to the cathode material, and, again one-by-one, finding energetically advantageous positions within the cathode lattice by migrating slowly into the material.
+After making their way through the electrolyte, the ions deploy their parachute, slowing down before crowding the entries to the cathode material.
+One-by-one, they find energetically advantageous positions within the cathode lattice by diffusing slowly into the material.
+The seemingly trivial process actually involves interaction of the ions with a multitude of different materials, at different speeds and in different processes!

-Now, to keep it simple, we can say that the anode reservoir is almost always made of graphite (plus a myriad of super secret additives, manufacturing/processing variations, etc. making general assertions always difficult), why we typically just don’t mention it in communications.
+Now, to keep it simple, we can say that the anode is almost always based on graphite, plus a myriad of super-secret additives and variations in manufacturing and processing.
+That’s why we typically just don’t mention it in communications.
 An exception is LTO, which we will briefly mention later.

 Many compositions when it comes to cathode

 When it comes to the cathode however, the topic becomes more complicated.
-Cathode materials made of a composition of nickel (Ni), manganese (Mn), the highly disputed cobalt (Co) and sometimes also aluminum (Al), all in greatly varying compositions and again with undisclosed secret additives and recipes, are referred to as NMC or NCA.
+Cathode materials using compositions of nickel (Ni), manganese (Mn), the highly disputed cobalt (Co) and sometimes aluminum (Al), all in greatly varying compositions and again with undisclosed secret additives and recipes, are simply referred to as NMC or NCA.
 Such cathodes typically have the following distinguished properties:

 - higher energy density (many seats for parachuting ions per volume)